Nick Grimshaw to leave Radio 1 Breakfast Show

 Nick took over from Chris Moyles on the breakfast show.
 He'd previously presented the station's late night programme.

-The latest official Rajar listening figures suggest 5.1 million people tune into Grimmy at breakfast time.
+The latest official Rajar listening figures suggest 5.1 million people tuned into Grimmy at breakfast time in the first quarter of 2018 - they were the second lowest audience figures since current records began.
+It was a drop of 600,000 compared to the last quarter of 2017.

 He added: "I'm so happy to be swapping shows with my friend and yours, Greg James, and can't wait to wake up to him each morning.
 Not literally.
 Just on the radio.
 Unless he's up for it."